ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 The benefits of using autosave over a macro:

 - Makes the IOC more testable (not requiring a restart of the IOC in the IOCTestFramework to switch modes)
-- Enables switching between modes in a script
+- Enables switching between modes without reloading config
 - Prevents the requirement for configurations to be changed

 However, it would also increase the complexity of the IOC.